-By further aligning our commissioning processes and resources, making sure our services are more efficient and effective for our residents, and that services are redesigned to be more appropriate for individual's needs.
+By making sure our services are more efficient and effective for our residents, and that services are redesigned to be more appropriate for individual's needs.

 3. Integrated delivery

 By developing resilient primary care systems and focus more on anticipatory planning and preventative programmes whilst ensuring that where hospital care is needed, that this is good quality and sustainable for the future.